savonet/liquidsoap/doc/content/ffmpeg.md

 settings.decoder.priorities.ffmpeg.set(10)
 ```

-You can use this setting to adjust wether or not the ffmpeg decoder should be tried first when decoding media files, in particular in
+You can use this setting to adjust whether or not the ffmpeg decoder should be tried first when decoding media files, in particular in
 conjunction with the other `settings.decoder.priorities.*` settings.

 For each type of media codec, the `settings.decoder.ffmpeg.codecs.*` settings can be used to tell `ffmpeg` which decoder to use to